danicat/oxford-ai-gcp/01_pubsub/README.md

 ./teardown.sh
 ```

-Please note that this topic will be used in the examples for the next sessions so you should only run `teardown.sh` after you.
+Please note that this topic will be used in the examples for the next sessions so you should only run `teardown.sh` after you are done with all examples.